 I’ve never been a much of a sandwich eater, however I LOVE a slice of homemade, warm, crusty french bread slathered with butter.
 It’s the one food I’ve been missing desperately since staying away from gluten & grains.
 And this super easy, grain-free french bread is amazingly close to what I remember eating before I went gluten-free!

-It’s so good that our family (who aren’t grain free) loved my gluten free french bread so much, that we all ate more of it than the conventional biscuits during our annual family holiday dinner!!!
+It’s so good that our family (who aren’t grain free) loved my gluten free bread so much, that we all ate more of it than the conventional biscuits during our annual family holiday dinner!!!

 To me that’s the ultimate compliment, when folks that aren’t gluten free are excited to eat my creations and are looking forward to my recipes, I feel like I’ve done good!